 - Once recorded, please send your MP3 or MP4 to [email protected] via WeTransfer, with your name, age (in the case of minors), location and email, so we can credit you appropriately.

-Deadline for all work to be uploaded and shared: Fri 4 Sept 2020.
+Deadline for all work to be uploaded and shared: extended from Fri 4 Sept 2020 to Thurs 15 Oct 2020 at the Festival launch.

 General terms and conditions